Information on IFS Logistics certification

 In the first step, you discuss your company, your management system and the goals of certification with us.
 On this basis, you will promptly receive a detailed and transparent offer, tailored to your individual needs.

 Especially for larger certification projects, a planning meeting is a valuable opportunity to get to know your auditor as well as to develop an individual audit program for all involved areas and sites.

 A pre-audit also offers the opportunity to identify potential for improvement as well as strengths of your management system in advance.
 Both services are optional.

 As soon as your company is ready, an audit date is set together with you, and approved auditors with the required competence and experience in your industry are selected.
-During the certification audit, our auditors will assess, among other things, whether your management system meets the requirements of the IFS Logistics standard and identify the potential for improvement.
-In a final discussion, you will receive a detailed presentation of the results from your DQS India auditor, including a description of the potential for improvement for your company.
+During the certification audit, our auditors will assess, among other things, whether your management system meets the requirements of the IFS Logistics standard and identify potential for improvement.
+In a final discussion, you will receive a detailed presentation of the results from your DQS auditor, including a description of the potential for improvement for your company.
 If necessary, action plans will be agreed upon.